AndriPaulin/hci_project/documentation/checkout.md

 - Not supported by Firefox (Ran mozilla demo on Chrome (https://mdn.github.io/dom-examples/web-speech-api/speech-color-changer/)) --> seemed to work fine)

 - Text to speech might be possible as well

+- Didn't get it to run in my own code...
+I don't get how it works